afnog/sse/virtualization/ganeti-exercise.md

 	auto eth0
 	iface eth0 inet dhcp

 Then tell it to reboot and watch it come back up.
-Check that you can access the internet.
+Check that you can access the internet from the guest.
+You should also be able to access the guest from your host computer, and hopefully from the local network too, using its IP address (assigned by DHCP).

 ### Enable Remote API